LEAD - Leadership

 Introduces key concepts and systems associated with understanding, motivating and developing individual employee skill sets.
 In addition, students learn useful skills for developing workplace environments emphasizing formal and informal learning, while focusing on how to implement concepts, systems and models into everyday organizational practices.

-Students learn the foundational concepts, theories and methodologies for examining historical processes within a variety of organizations.
-The course highlights how understanding an organization’s history is connected to strong organizational cultures, productive community relationships and future decision-making strategies.
+Students explore not only how organizations grow, change and endure through time, but also how leadership decisions impact organizational operations.
+The course highlights how understanding an organization’s legacy and history are connected to strong organizational cultures, productive community relationships, and future decision-making strategies.

 LEAD 751D.
 Organizational Ethics and Decision-Making (3).